 Use this calculator to help you determine the impact of changing your payroll deductions.
 You can enter your current payroll information and deductions, and then compare them to your proposed deductions.
 Try changing your tax withholding, filing status or retirement savings and let the payroll deduction calculator show you the impact on your take home pay.
-This calculator uses the latest withholding schedules, rules and rates (IRS Publication 15).
+This calculator uses the withholding schedules, rules and rates from IRS Publication 15.

 Paycheck Calculator Definitions

 - Pay period

 - This is how often you are paid.
 Your selections are: Weekly (52 paychecks per year), Every other week (26 paychecks per year), Twice a month (24 paychecks per year), Monthly (12 paychecks per year), and Annually (one paycheck per year).